: :

 renamed Round Up, commonly available

-every garden a green house of death, . . .
+in every garden, a green house of death . . .

 in water tables, ozone layers